W3 Wireless Audio Adapter

 Yes, each Sender/Receiver W3 pair transmits 16-bit stereo audio.

 We agonized whether or not to include 2 chargers in the box but figured that most people these days are very likely to have an extra USB charger or two from an old smartphone or tablet.
 These power supplies are inexpensive and can be found at your local Radio Shack or electronics store.
 We also have extra USB adapters available through our web store - http://audioengineusa.com/USB-Power-Adapter.

 Yes, both wireless adapters transmit any audio file format with no compression or loss.

-The W3 is a USB Plug-and-Play audio device.
-This means that the drivers it uses are developed and provided by the developer of your computers operating system.
-In the case of a Windows PC for example, these drivers are provided by Microsoft, and are a part of Windows.
+The W3 is a USB Plug-and-Play audio device. which means that the drivers it uses are developed and provided by the developer of your computer's operating system.
+Because of this, you shouldn't need to download or upgrade any drivers to use your W3.